videre-project/monorepo/README.md

 - `(-q|--quiet)` Disables yarn runner output (perserves script output).
 - `(-v|--verbose)` Enables verbose yarn runner script tracing.

+> [!NOTE]
-> **Note** The `default` argument for `g:config` scripts must be the current working directory or the name/location of a workspace.
+> The `default` argument for `g:config` scripts must be the current working directory or the name/location of a workspace.
 This is done to allow for scripts to efficiently read and execute in the expected workspace location.

 ## 🔥 Contributing
 Contributions of any size to this project are always welcome!